 What is a Relational Database?

-Altibase is a high performance enterprise grade relational database management system (DBMS).
+Altibase is an enterprise grade, high performance and relational DBMS.
 But, what exactly does relational mean?

 For over a decade, people have been predicting the “inevitable” downfall of relational databases.
 And yet, the vast majority of enterprise applications still run on relational databases today.
 Why the discrepancy?